-Rehab and Beyond is a 501(c)(3) charitable nonprofit organization, founded in Atlanta, Ga.
-We are dedicated to serve the low-income stroke and brain injury survivor's population.
+Rehab and Beyond is a 501(c)(3) charitable non-profit organization, founded in Atlanta, Georgia.

 Stan Maddox, CHC, PRT

 Coach Stan Maddox is a native of Atlanta, Ga.
 A “Grady Baby”, that is also a married father of two children.
-He is a Physical rehabilitation/Medical exercise coach and founder of the program Rehab and Beyond, which combines physical rehabilitation, medical exercise and physician backed health coaching.
-Specializing in stroke survivors, tbi survivors, cancer survivors, and many more.
+He is a Physical rehabilitation and Medical exercise coach for the program Rehab and Beyond, which combines physical rehabilitation, medical exercise, and physician-backed health coaching.
+Specializing in stroke survivors, TBI survivors, cancer survivors, and many more.
 Coach Stan is a public speaker, and also the author of the book entitled, “Make me healthy, make me happy”.
 His favorite hobbies are mixed martial arts training, weightlifting, and running.
 He has been a health and wellness expert for over 15 years.

 Jeff Sanders was born in Brooklyn, NY and raised in Manalapan, NJ.
 He is a married father of 6 children and one grandchild.
 He has been a resident of Georgia, since 1984.
 Since his arrival to present, he has established a series of businesses and created multiple jobs in the state of Georgia.
 Companies include Meineke, Nationwide muffler and Brakes, Maaco and The Dojo Martial Arts.
 He is also a home builder and home renovator.
 Jeff is a heart attack survivor and passionate about the health and well-being of others.
 His hobbies are traveling, cooking, dancing, martial arts, and exercising.